How to Make Ghee at Home (Step-by-Step Guide)

 5

-Pat dry the butter with a paper towel.
-If desired, add salt to make salted butter by sprinkling it over the butter and mixing it in.
-Roll it into a log, wrap it in wax paper, and keep it in the refrigerator.
+Gently pat the butter dry with a paper towel to remove any remaining moisture.
+If you’d like to make salted butter, sprinkle in a pinch of salt and mix it in evenly.
+Shape the butter into a log, wrap it in wax paper, and store it in the refrigerator until ready to use.

 6